TedHusted/awake/awake.md/awake.md

 “I guess back in the day,” says Liam, “trainers were just analysts with Excel sheets and way too much caffeine.
 Now we have AI assistants, but I’m guessing the job hasn’t gotten any easier — it’s just a different kind of hard.”

 Noah nods.
-“AI is great at patterns and probabilities, but it can’t think like a person.
-That’s where we come in — we provide context so AI can make the connections.”
+“AI is great at patterns and probabilities, but it can’t think outside the box like a person can.
+That’s where we come in — we provide context so AIs can make connections, and then we try to go one step beyond.”

 Liam looks back at the screen.
 Noah changes the slide.